ShirinG/ShirinG.github.io/about.md

 Obviously, I am interested in genetics and genomics but I enjoy playing around with data of all sorts.
 It's amazing to me what can be learned from analyzing and visualizing data!

-My tool of choice for data analysis so far has been R, although I aim to add Python to my repertoire soon.
+My tool of choice for data analysis so far has been R.

 I created the R package [exprAnalysis](https://github.com/ShirinG/exprAnalysis), designed to streamline my RNA-seq data analysis pipeline.
 It is available via Github.
 Instructions for installation and usage can be found [here](https://shiring.github.io/rna-seq/microarray/2016/09/28/exprAnalysis).